 FlyingPress is one of the popular speed optimization plugins for WordPress.
 With the plugin, you can generate a cached version of your website and optimize the speed without adding too much load to your web server.
 Also, once you have enabled the cache preloading feature, the cached files will get updated whenever you make an update.

 You can also get rid of unused CSS by generating critical CSS files.
-To optimize your links even further, there’s a preloading link feature.
-Once the visitor land on the page and start hovering the mouse over links, FlyingPress will automatically preload the specific links.
+To further optimize your links, consider using our preloading link feature.
+Once the visitor lands on the page and starts hovering the mouse over links, FlyingPress will automatically preload the specific links.
 This will help you speed up the website without much hassle.

 Google fonts optimization is another notable feature of FlyingPress.
 Using it, you can reduce the HTTP requests sent out from the server.